Are you interested in finance?

 Careers in finance require you to demonstrate interest in the industry as early as your first and sophomore years through personal research and professional exploration.

 • Vault Guides are available in the Career Center: Resources section of Handshake to provide you with a basic and broad understanding of the finance landscape.
+Set up a new account with your Bates email, dive into the industry guides, and explore the breadth of opportunities across financial services, the top firms, and typical interview questions.
 Additional research online and with individuals in the industry will provide a deeper and more dynamic understanding of what the work looks like in different areas within finance.

-• Purposeful Work offers job shadows, roadshows, spotlights, employer information sessions, and other activities that can help you figure out your interests and potential pathways that might align with those interests, while connecting you with alumni and recruiters who can offer unique insider perspectives on organizations.
+• Purposeful Work offers job shadows, roadshows, spotlights, employer information sessions, practitioner-taught courses, and other activities that can help you figure out your interests and potential pathways that might align with those interests, while connecting you with alumni and recruiters who can offer unique insider perspectives on organizations.
+While we often rotate through alumni, organizations, and industries represented in our programs, anyone who has connected with us in the past is generally more than willing to connect with students going forward.

-• Equity and inclusion considerations: More and more organizations within the industry are focused on improving diversity and representation, particularly by recruiting more women, historically excluded minorities, LGBTQ+ individuals, veterans, and individuals with disabilities.
+• Equity and inclusion considerations: More and more organizations within the industry are focused on improving diversity and representation, particularly by recruiting more women, historically excluded minorities, LGBTQ+ individuals, veterans, and individuals with disabilities — and now also individuals coming from first-generation and low-income backgrounds.
 If these identities apply to you, watch for and connect with these efforts, initiatives, and programs, many of which focus on first-year and sophomore students.
+Additionally, it’d benefit you to explore programs that often serve as partners to organizations that care about representation, such as: Enrich Scholars, GenHERation, MLT, and SEO.

-While large financial organizations recruit predominantly from Ivy League institutions and large research universities, they often leverage alumni from small liberal arts colleges to make connections with their alma mater.
-Bates has a broad network of alumni at many of the world’s largest financial organizations, as well as a wide range of financial organizations varying in size and focus in terms of their work.
+While large financial organizations recruit predominantly from Ivy League institutions, business schools, and large research universities, they often leverage alumni from small liberal arts colleges to make connections with their alma mater.
+Additionally, more organizations are moving towards being institution-agnostic.
+Bates has a broad network of alumni at many of the world’s largest financial organizations, including financial organizations that vary in size and focus with regards to their work.

-• In collaboration with colleagues in Alumni Engagement, we’ve recently established the Bates College Alumni & Students in Financial Services LinkedIn group.
+• In collaboration with colleagues in Alumni Engagement, we’ve established the Bates College Alumni & Students in Financial Services LinkedIn group.
 This space was created in response to alumni and student interests in connecting around finance support, specifically guidance, mentoring, networking, opportunities, and resources.
 Student requests to join the group will be reviewed and approved by Purposeful Work.
+This is a great place to source alumni who are particularly interested in supporting students.
+If you’re brave, it’s also a fantastic space to put yourself out there and pose questions to the group.

 We strongly encourage you to engage in exploration and networking activities as soon as you consider the idea of finance as a potential career pathway.
 Make an appointment on Handshake with any of our business-focused advisors to get started: Hoi Ning Ngai, Beverly Vari, and Marianne Cowan.